rhesis-ai/rhesis-sdk/src/rhesis/synthesizers/assets/prompt_synthesizer.md

 1. Return EXACTLY {{ num_tests }} test cases
 2. Format as a JSON array with square brackets []
 3. Include a mix of Reliability, Compliance, and Robustness tests
+4. Each test must have a prompt object with content and language_code